 .25 oz Yellow Chartreuse

 Add all of the ingredients to a mixing glass with ice and stir to chill.
 Strain into a chilled cocktail glass and garnish with a large twist of lemon peel.

 The recipe above appeared on Jeffery Morgenthaler’s blog in June 2009.
 His contribution to mixology goes way beyond this simple recipe, and his Norwegian Wood has already become a modern classic.
 As the story goes, he was challenged by an alcohol rep to create something with aquavit.
 It turned out so good, he featured it at Clyde Common and named it after his favorite Beatles song!
 If you aren’t familiar with aquavit, it’s a Scandinavian spirit akin to vodka flavored with caraway seeds and anise.
 Needless to say, it’s not exactly known for its mixability.
 Despite the challenge, he came up with this, and it’s a triumph.

-Ok, so here's the deal.
+Ok, so here’s the deal.
 Aquavit tastes like a slice of fresh rye bread, and we all know how apples taste.
-The vermouth is detectable, but I think it helps to deepen the herbal notes from the Chartreuse.
-Green Chartreuse has a powerful flavor, but the Yellow variety used here is toned down a bit, and although I know it's my imagination, it always reminds me of honey for some reason.
+The vermouth is detectable, but in this cocktail it serves to deepen the herbal notes from the Chartreuse.
+Green Chartreuse has a powerful flavor, but the Yellow variety used here is toned down a bit, and although we know it might be our imagination, it always reminds us of honey for some reason.
 Anyway, wrap all of those flavors together and top it off with Angostura spices and lemon oil and you have a delightful sipper.
 Give this one a try, even if it takes you a year to gather everything you need.